7 Meanings

 We have the driver and time on our hands

-One little room and the biggest of plans
+One little room and the biggest of plans.

-The days were shaping up, frosty and bright
+The days were shaping up,

-Perfect weather to fly, perfect weather to fly
+Perfect weather to fly.

-Pounding the streets where my father's feet still
+Pounding the streets where my fathers feet still

 Just figuring how we were wired inside

-Perfect weather to fly
+Perfect weather to fly.

 So in looking to stray from the line

-That was stitching us into this tapestry vile
+stitching us into this tapestry vile,

 And why wouldn't you try?
-Perfect weather to fly

 We have the driver and time on our hands

-One little room and the biggest of plans
+One little room and the biggest of plans.

-The days were shaping up, frosty and bright
+The days were shaping up,

-Perfect weather to fly, perfect weather to fly
+Perfect weather to fly.

-Pounding the streets where my father's feet still
+Pounding the streets where my fathers feet still

-Ring from the walls, we'd sing in the doorways, or bicker and row
+we'd sing in the doorways,

 Just figuring how we were wired inside

-Perfect weather to fly
+Perfect weather to fly.

 So in looking to stray from the line

-That was stitching us into this tapestry vile
+stitching us into this tapestry vile,

 And why wouldn't you try?
-Perfect weather to fly

-7 Comments
+7 Meanings

 Guy Garvey, lead singer of Elbow, states about this track from "A Seldom Seen Kid" that the first questions are addressed to us all from him.
 He's questioning what we feel about not just the band, but about their lives and of course, beneath it all, our own lives too.